schen921/cs766/README.md

 # Object Detection Software Suite

 ## Workflow
-Our project employs a software suite that creates a scaleable realtime-capable object detection pipeline that is suitable for lightweight hardware with limited onboard processing power.
-This suite is based on Tensorflow's object detection API and supports cumstomable models that could be swapped out conveniently to fit the demand for different object detecion needs and models that are a best fit to the robot onboard hardware.
+Our project employes a software suite that creates a scaleable realtime-capable object detection pipeline that is suitable for lightweight hardware with limited on-board processing power.
+This suite is based on Tensorflow's object detection API and supports customable models that could be swapped out conveniently to fit the demand for different object detecion needs and models that are a best fit to the robot on-board hardware.
 The workflow of the software is shown as below:

 <div align="center">
 <img src="./docs/workflow.png" width="600" height="200">